July 31, 2019

 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement

 A number of the measures the Program has implemented to address the underrepresentation of individuals from the four designated groups (women, Indigenous peoples, persons with disabilities and members of visible minorities) within the Program stem from a 2006 Canadian Human Rights Settlement Agreement.
 This agreement was reached between a group of eight academics who filed complaints with the Canadian Human Rights Commission (the “Commission”) in 2003.
-In 2017, at the request of the complainants, the 2006 Settlement Agreement was made a federal court order because they considered that not enough progress had been made in addressing the underrepresentation in the Program in the 11 years since the agreement had been signed.
-In lieu of a federal court process, the Program entered into a collaborative mediation process with the complainants and the commission to come to an agreement on changes to the settlement agreement that would address the inequities within the Program in a systemic, structural and sustainable way.
+In 2017, at the request of the equity seeking plaintiffs, the 2006 Settlement Agreement was made a federal court order because they considered that not enough progress had been made in addressing the underrepresentation in the Program in the 11 years since the agreement had been signed.
+In lieu of a federal court process, the Program entered into a collaborative mediation process with the equity seeking plaintiffs and the commission to come to an agreement on changes to the settlement agreement that would address the inequities within the Program in a systemic, structural and sustainable way.
 The 2019 Addendum outlines the new terms of the settlement agreement.

 The 15-year review of the Program has reinforced that greater transparency and accountability in the processes used by institutions for the allocation and selection of chairholders was necessary to ensure that institutional equity targets were met.